Ccamm/CITS1003-Project/Forensics/UnderAttack/provided_files/forensic_challenges/README.md

 Wireshark is a network capture and analysis tool which is really useful in forensics to analyse what the adversary has done on the network.

-Although the recommended method of using Wireshark is downloading it from [here](https://www.wireshark.org/#download), we will use `docker` instead to run Wireshark instead.
+Although the recommended method of using Wireshark is downloading it from [**here**](https://www.wireshark.org/#download), but can use `docker` instead to run Wireshark.
 Run the following `docker run` command in your terminal on your host machine to pull the Wireshark image and start it.

 ```bash
 docker run -d \